 Let’s dive into some warehouse optimization tips that can help you make the most of your existing space and prepare your facility for the road ahead.
 You’ll see that optimizing for modern storage, shipping, picking, and order fulfillment procedures can be done without compromising existing workflows.

 As your business evolves, your warehouse will need to accommodate new products and an increasing variety of SKUs.

-Before you can optimize your warehouse for peak performance, you need to assess where there's room for improvement.
-If you’re running out of warehouse space as is, evaluating the current layout of your warehouse is a must.
+Before optimizing your warehouse for peak performance, you need to assess where there's room for improvement.
+If you’re running out of warehouse space, evaluating your warehouse's current layout is a must.
 Even if you feel like things are running relatively smoothly, it’s never a bad idea to proactively work to increase your space utilization.

-Aisle placement, rack systems, and lift equipment all affect the efficiency of your warehouse.
+Aisle placement, rack systems, and lift equipment affect your warehouse's efficiency.
 But more than anything, you should be gauging whether your warehouse layout is flexible to accommodate fluctuating market needs.

 Work to implement tools and effective storage equipment that will enable you to adjust your warehouse layout as needed.
 You’ll thank yourself down the road for doing so.

 Ensuring your products are stored in racks or shelving that are appropriate for their throughput is essential.
 This can be achieved with basic static shelving, dynamic storage solutions, or fully automated systems.
 But no matter which type of storage medium works for you and your budget, the key is ensuring you are getting the most out of every square inch of your space.
 If your warehouse is relying on static storage alone, you can quickly run into space utilization challenges.